chetanbg1/cbg-aws/README.md

 Q -geo-targeting in cloudfront?
 --
-we can detect the country from where end users are requesting ourcontnt this information can be pass to an origin server by the Amazon cloudFront it is sent to new HTTP header based on different countries  we can genrate different content from the different version of same contnent these versions can be cached at diff locations that are closer to the end user
+we can detect the country from where end users are requesting our content this information can be pass to an origin server by the Amazon cloudFront it is sent to new HTTP header based on different countries  we can genrate different content from the different version of same contnent these versions can be cached at diff locations that are closer to the end user

 Q - What services can be used for developing centralize logging solution?